lexxai/CourseraSaveAssist/README.md

 ### The application is publicly available in the Chrome Google Web Store  [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/dmoebncbmkgfpjhjikkjljmbaacncohl)](https://github.com/lexxai/CourseraSaveAssist/wiki/Download)

+The application has also been additionally initiated to be added to the stores for other browsers.
+Now stores are previewing the app before publishing it.

 The application has also been additionally tested in the following browsers:
 - Microsoft Egde (112.0.1722.68, Windows 11 x64)
 - Opera (98.0.4759.15, Windows 11 x64)